 On the island of Sumatra, there is a volcanic belt that provides the land with nutrients, leading to higher production of fruits compared to Borneo Island (due to the richness of soil).
 Thereby, the period of fruits abundance lasts longer in Sumatra Island.
 With many fruits in the forest, orangutans do not need to disperse to feed as they can forage and live together in a group.
 This is the reason why habitat density is high in Sumatra island.

-In Borneo island, the soil is not rich in nutrients compared to Sumatra island, so this results in low fruit production and long period of fruit scarcity.
+In Borneo island, volcanoes are rare and the soil is not rich in nutrients compared to Sumatra island.
+This leads to low fruit production and long period of fruit scarcity.
 As a result, Bornean orangutans have a low habitat density as Bornean orangutans must disperse and feed for limited fruits available.

-Female orangutans reach sexual maturity between the ages of 11-15 and give birth to their first child, between the ages of 15 to 18.
+Female orangutans reach sexual maturity between the ages of 11-15 and give birth to their first child between the ages of 15 to 18 in the wild.
 Pregnancy causes the vulva to swell slightly, so it can be seen from the outside.
-Pregnancy lasts around 270 days (9 months), and from the age of 3, they start eating the same food as their mother, but lactation still proceeds until the age of 6-8 years old until they are on its own.
+Pregnancy lasts around 270 days (9 months), and from the age of 3, they start eating the same food as their mother, but lactation still proceeds until the age of 6-8 years old until they are on their own.

-They only give birth to one child at a time as female orangutans live in the forest carrying their baby, so it is extremely rare to see female orangutan carrying a twin.
+They only give birth to one child at a time as female orangutans live in the forest carrying their baby, so it is extremely rare to see a female orangutan carrying a twin.
 After the age of 3, young orangutans can digest the same food as their mother.
-By spending time with their mother even after being able to eat the same food, young orangutans will learn and absorb what its mother is doing by identifying fruit trees / its location and recognize when the fruit is ready.
+By spending time with their mother even after being able to eat the same food, young orangutans will learn and absorb what their mother is doing by identifying fruit trees/their locations and recognize when the fruit is ready to eat.
 Fruits might bear every year or once every few years so it would take a long period of time for young orangutans to learn what is edible and what is not.
-Following mother’s next birth (a younger brother or sister), the elder brother/sister will gradually move away from their mother and eventually become independent.
+Following the mother’s next birth (a younger brother or sister), the elder brother/sister will gradually move away from their mother and eventually become independent.
 The average duration that a mother and a child stay together is around 7.6 years for both orangutans (Sumatran orangutan and Bornean orangutan) which is the longest among primates (van Noordwijk et al. 2018).
 The lifespan of an orangutan in the wild is around 50-60 years old, so a female orangutan will give birth to around 4-6 babies in total.

-Sexual maturity varies widely among individuals, with the earliest being around 7 and latest around 12 years old.
-When males reach sexual maturity, only the most dominant one has a large cheek folds on both sides of the face called “flanges”, which means “protruding part”.
+Sexual maturity varies widely among individuals, with the age range being around 7- 12 years in captivity and around 12 years in the wild.
+When males reach sexual maturity, only the dominant ones have large cheek folds on both sides of the face called “flanges”, which means “protruding part”.

 Flange and Development

-Flanges are used to intimidate other males who tries to invade their territory (migratory zone), or to show females their reproductive capabilities.
+Flanges are used to intimidate other males who try to invade their territory (migratory zone), or to show females their reproductive capabilities.
 Furthermore, flanges have the effect of making them look bigger than their actual size.
 Males with flanges are technically called “flanged males” and those without flanges are called “unflanged males”.
+Unflanged males are also sexually mature and have reproductive capabilities with reports of them having fathered offspring even in the wild.
 It is interesting that the flange in males develops not according to age, but according to social dominance.
 It is not the case that all unflanged males eventually grow up and develop flanges.
 (Maggioncalda, et al. 1999).
-For example, suppose that there is a several male orangutans in that area.
+For example, suppose that there are several male orangutans in that area.
 The dominant flange male in the area is no longer there due to migration from its area or due to death etc. Then one male orangutan in that area, who is aware that he will be the next dominant male, will develop its flange.
 In this process, the level of testosterone, a type of male hormone/growth hormone spikes.
 On the other hand, males who are aware of their inferiority continue to suppress the development of the flange.
 Thereby, some male orangutans remain unflanged for rest of their lives.